tpolvinen/Agri/Other_Notes/Muistiinpanoja.md

 	https://www.veristech.com/the-sensors/iscan

+## Muutamia lähteitä

-# Talavera: Review of IoT applications in agro-industrial and environmental fields:
+### Hakumetodit: Talavera: Review of IoT applications in agro-industrial and environmental fields:

 @talaveraReviewIoTApplications2017

 The next step was to define search terms and a consistent procedure to seek scientific and technical documentation in the digital libraries and search engines.
 To define the search terms, a set of keywords was selected from the research questions to create two groups of words which are shown in Table 2.
 Each group contained consolidated expressions with synonyms or terms with related meaning.
 Group 1 included words associated with the Internet of Things, while Group 2 contained a set of terms related to the agro-industry and environment.
 Logical operators supported by the advanced search of digital libraries were used to construct search strings, based on the two research questions, combining terms from Groups 1 and 2 of Table 2.
 The general structure of the search queries that were applied to the information sources is presented in Table 3.